 The police may also conduct warrantless searches in “emergency” circumstances when there is no time to obtain a warrant because the safety of the public is at risk or because important evidence in a criminal investigation may be lost or destroyed.

 The two primary tools that California criminal defense lawyers use to challenge the legality of search warrants are the “motion to traverse” and the “motion to quash.”
 A motion to traverse disputes the factual truth of the affidavit that the search warrant is based on.

 A motion to quash claims that the affidavit the search warrant is based on presents evidence that is not sufficient to establish probable cause.

 What is Important to Remember About Search Warrants?

 For most of us in California, what is important to remember is that the police must allow you to read and examine a search warrant before or while they conduct a search, and they must provide you with a list of any items that are seized.

-If you have any concerns or questions regarding a search warrant, or if you are being charged with a crime on the basis of evidence found during a warranted search, you will need to have sound legal advice from an Orange County criminal defense attorney as quickly as possible.
+If you have any concerns or questions regarding a search warrant, or if you are being charged with a crime on the basis of evidence found during a warranted search, you will need to have sound legal advice from an Orange County DUI attorney as quickly as possible.